Keywords: Youth, education, security, innovation, entrepreneurship, policy

 Who should read this post?
-Ngos, policy makers, grassroots organisations, youth organisations, all of the above who are interested in EU-AU relations or who wish to learn more about the changes which can be made in Ethiopia.
+Ngos, policy makers, grassroots organisations, youth organisations, those interested in EU-AU relations.

 What are Ethiopia’s biggest needs?

-Several projects are identified in this report as being notable for crucial work for building change and resilience in Ethiopia.
-These projects all gained some funding from the EU, and incorporated innovative capacity building methods.
+We identify here, four projects which have or are completing crucial work to build change and resilience in Ethiopia.
+These projects all gained some funding from the European Union, and incorporated innovative capacity building methods.

 - Yegarachin (Green String)

 Yegarachin is a social healing programme in Ethiopia, where trained cultural facilitators foster dialogue within communities to rebuild connections between communities in Ethiopia’s diverse cultural landscape.
-The Green String Network developed a ‘Wellbeing and Resilience (WebR) Framework’ which is based on principles of peace, conflict resolution through intentionality of group facilitation, Incorporation of dialogue and leadership development.
-Within all of their programmes, Green Strings aims to measure growth in knowledge, changes in behaviour and changes in attitude.
-This results in growth of resilience, community engagement going beyond traditional mental health diagnosis by using a holistic approach.
-Their holistic approach draws on fields of neurobiology, psychology, restorative justice, conflict transformation, peace-building, and spirituality.
+The Green String Network developed a ‘Wellbeing and Resilience (WebR) Framework’ which is based on principles of peace, conflict resolution through intentionality of group facilitation, incorporation of dialogue and leadership development.
+Green Strings aims to measure knowledge growth and behavioural and attitude change.
+This builds resilience and community engagement that, approaching mental health diagnoses using a holistic model.
+Green Strings draws on elements from neurobiology, psychology, restorative justice, conflict transformation, peace-building, and spirituality to create their programmes.